Squaduniverse/stone.scissors.paper.lizard.spock/README.md

 ## Our plan:

-### 1. Basic information Python
+### 1. Basic information Python :snake:

-### 2. How yo make a stone scissors paper lizard spock with interface in python
+### 2. How yo make a stone scissors :scissors: paper lizard :lizard: spock with interface in python

 ### 3. test product